IvoSt98/fitness1/README.md

 ## Bugs

-* The bug was that i just copied and pasted the content,and didn't change the ids with class atributes.
-The bug was fixed and everything working normal.
+* The bug was that I just copied and pasted the content, and didn't change the IDs with class attributes.
+The bug was fixed and everything working normally.
 [The bug code](https://github.com/IvoSt98/fitness1/commit/713f4563b8baa15b1812f484e9e4bd5f1da062e5)

-* Second bug was that the nav elements was without closing tag this creates bug with which when you clike somewhere on the page it send you to the Contact Us file.
+* The second bug was that the nav elements were without a closing tag this creates a bug with which when you click somewhere on the page it sends you to the Contact Us file.
 [The bug code](https://github.com/IvoSt98/fitness1/commit/aee94a5955128881246b1651fe07260af20d2b09#diff-0eb547304658805aad788d320f10bf1f292797b5e6d745a3bf617584da017051)

 ### About Home page